Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Walk-Through

 Let's put this around our shoulder, and I'll run you through it from your waist out.
+The Retrospective 5, 7 and 10 are the same in design; I've been too afraid to look at the larger bags and presume they are similar.

 On the back, next to you, is a soft leather zipper pull.
 This zipper closes a flat pocket between you and the rest of the bag, good for maps or other flat, flexible things.
 The zipper and its pull are marvelous: the soft leather pull feels great, and the zipper slider has a big metal ring between the pull and the slider so it slides easily when pulled from any direction.